SAP-samples/cloud-extension-ecc-business-process/README.md

 This is a Mock Server for OData API's (e.g. from S/4HANA, ECC etc.).

-This is a project fork from [this repo](https://github.tools.sap/refapps/s4hana-cloud-mock).
 This project implies to work as SAP S/4HANA Cloud Mock backend server for the Reference Applications use cases.
 The project is built on Cloud Application Programming ([CAP](https://cap.cloud.sap/docs/)) model with mocking capabilities.

 ## Why to use

 1. Speed up mission implementation.
-Customer can get an overview of the scenario even without ERP/Cloud Connector configuration.
+SAP Customer can get an overview of the scenario even without ERP/Cloud Connector configuration.
 2. Troubleshooting.
 If something goes wrong it's nice to have an opportunity to limit the scope for cloud services only.
 3. Fully functioning deliverables.
-If the automated deployment is used (e.g. BTP Setup Automator Tool) it has to be expected that the result is ready to use (even if further configuration is needed)
+If the automated deployment is used (e.g. BTP Setup Automator Tool) it is expected that the resulting application is ready to use (even if further configuration is needed).
-4. Automated integration tests
+4. Automated integration/E2E tests.

 ## Features
 General features: